xan105/node-powertoast/README.md

 #### `makeXML(option?: obj): string`

-Expose the toastXML string builder used by the default export for debugging purposes or for example to be used by [electron's toastXml property](https://www.electronjs.org/fr/docs/latest/api/notification#new-notificationoptions).
+Expose the toastXML string builder used by the default export for debugging purposes or for example if you want to use it with [Electron native API](https://www.electronjs.org/fr/docs/latest/api/notification#new-notificationoptions).

 Please see the default export for the relevant option(s).<br />
 For Windows 8/8.1 there is an additional option `legacy`.